jiakai-17/tp/docs/DraftUserGuide.md

 3. CRUD Task
 4. Find Task
 5. Auto-save/load to/from disk
-    1. AddressBook data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
+    1. CoordiMate automatically saves its data as a JSON file located at `[JAR file location]/data/addressbook.json`.
     2. There is no need to save manually.
+    3. On startup, CoordiMate will automatically load existing data (if any) from the JSON file.
 6. Editable file format
-7. Advanced users are welcome to update data directly by editing that data file.
+   1. Advanced users are welcome to update data directly by editing that data file.

 {% include admonition.html type="danger" title="Potentially Dangerous Operation!" body="

 If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.

 Always make a backup before you edit!

 " %}